bacalhau-project/bacalhau/docs/all-flags.md

 Global Flags:
       --api-host string         The host for the client and server to communicate on (via REST).
                                 Ignored if BACALHAU_API_HOST environment variable is set. (default "bootstrap.production.bacalhau.org")
-      --api-port int            The port for the client and server to communicate on (via REST).
+      --api-port uint16         The port for the client and server to communicate on (via REST).
                                 Ignored if BACALHAU_API_PORT environment variable is set. (default 1234) --log-mode logging-mode   Log format: 'default','station','json','combined','event' (default default)
 ```